prakhyati/Preparation/ReadMe.md

 ### Difference between git and github
-* github is an application allowing to store remote repositories(hub to git).
+* Github is an application allowing to store remote repositories(hub to git).
 * Github can interact with local machine through push/pull system on ur local machine.
 * Github used primarily to allow other people to add to the project (ex open source projects).
 * Github allows more people than just you to see and interact with the repository.